littlephillips/phase-3-ruby-oo-basics-classes-and-instances/README.md

 `end` keywords.

 Class names begin with capital letters because they are stored in Ruby constants.
-If your class name contains two words, the name should be CamelCased, like this:
+If your class name contains two words, the name should be PascalCased, like this:

 ```ruby
 class MyClass